sunilsinghuk/Applied-Data-Science_Coursera/README.md

 | 4f2a0d0ae4b0837d0c4c2bc3 | 9.6   | Deli / Bodega | Publican Quality Meats       | /v/publican-quality-meats/4f2a0d0ae4b0837d0c4c... |
 | 4aa05f40f964a520643f20e3 | 9.6   | Theater       | The Chicago Theatre          | /v/the-chicago-theatre/4aa05f40f964a520643f20e3   |

+We will have a closer look at this data gather later on when the supplemental geographical data has been added.

 ## Supplemental Geographical Data